mathieu-benoit/DevOpsOnAzureLab/docs/Lab 2 - Continuous Integration/README.md

 - Create a work item on build failure as bug in the backlog
 - Generate artifacts to be reused in a separate Continuous Delivery (CD) process
 - Automate the communication with your teammates through Slack notifications

+You will go through 3 main sections in this lab:

+- Create the VSTS Build definition and expose the "app" artifact
+- Fix the unit test issue by submitting a new branch and pull request
+- Expose the "infra" and "ui-tests" artifacts

 ## Create the VSTS Build definition and expose the "app" artifact